August 19, 2022

 13. To offer a drink or not to offer a drink

-It’s about common courtesy, if we’re going to work hard sorting a customer's issue, then they can spare a minute to offer a glass of water or a cup of tea.
-In fact, a study by ironmongery direct found that 14% of tradespeople rank this as their top issue.
+If you're going to work hard sorting a customer's issue, then they can spare a minute to offer a glass of water or a cup of tea.

-However, this doesn’t mean we always want a drink.
-The only thing worse than a customer that doesn’t ask is one who assumes we want 3 sugars and a bacon sandwich.
-As delicious as bacon is we’re not all cheeky chappy comic caricatures - so customers, get those preconceived ideas out of your heads.
+However, this doesn’t mean a drink is always wanted.
+The only thing worse than a customer that doesn’t ask is one who assumes you want 3 sugars and a bacon sandwich.

 12. Make some space